Magic vs. Wizards Player Props Betting Odds

 |3PM

-- Banchero has averaged 4.6 assists per game this season, 0.1 more than his prop bet for Wednesday (4.5).
+- Banchero has averaged 4.6 assists per game this year, 0.1 more than his prop bet for Friday (4.5).

 Get Banchero gear at Fanatics!